mthomps4/PHPTestSite/README.md

 # PHPTestSite
-Quick Website Study with PHP 7 and Composer
+Quick Website Study with PHP 7 and Composer, Slim, and Twig